OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 - Contact: SIROP@iee.fraunhofer.de.
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en)
 - Attribution: Fraunhofer IEE, Otto-von-Guericke-Universität, Öko-Institut (2023): Contribute to the OEO.
 Last update: 2023-05-17
 - You can provide feedback to this course on github: [https://github.com/OpenEnergyPlatform/academy/issues/167](https://github.com/OpenEnergyPlatform/academy/issues/167)

+---

+## Part 2 - How to become an OEO developer

+### For whom is this training and what can you learn?

+:oep-icon-info: **This course is aimed at (energy system) researchers who**

+- want to understand the OEO design choices,
+- want to get to know the OEO development processes,
+- want to participate in ontology development and
+- want to collaborate developping a powerful open-source tool to enhance data management in the energy domain under the FAIR principles.

+:oep-icon-info: **After reading the sections of this module, you will know**

+- which skills are needed for OEO development,
+- how the OEO development process works and
+- how to participate in OEO development.

+### Prerequisit skills for OEO development
+OEO development requires some skills which will help you understand the OEO better and enable you to participate in the ontology development.
+These are:
+- BFO basics
+- Protégé and OWL basics
+- github and git

+#### BFO basics
+OEO uses the formal structure and design principles of Basic Formal Ontology (BFO).
+The more you are familiar with BFO, the better you can contribute to the development process.

+:oep-icon-text: The "BFO bible" is the book _Arp, Smith and Spear (2015): Building Ontologies with Basic Formal Ontology_.
+If you decide to become an OEO developer, you should read this book.
+It is also helpfull if you want to look up stuff at a later state.

+For a quick overview on BFO, here are some links.
+- ...

+#### Protégé and OWL basics

+#### github and git basics

+### OEO specific knowledge and skills
+- Paper on Ontology development
+- OEO introdutory paper
+- OEO wiki

+---

+### About this course

+:oep-logo-sirop:

+- Authors: Mirjam Stappel, Hannah Förster, Christian Hofmann, Christian Winger
+- Copyright: Otto-von-Guericke-Universität, Öko-Institut, Reiner-Lemoine-Institute
+- Contact: SIROP@iee.fraunhofer.de.
+License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en)
+- Attribution: Fraunhofer IEE, Otto-von-Guericke-Universität, Öko-Institut (2023): Contribute to the OEO.
+Last update: 2023-05-17
+- You can provide feedback to this course on github: [https://github.com/OpenEnergyPlatform/academy/issues/167](https://github.com/OpenEnergyPlatform/academy/issues/167)

+---